Erasmus-Black/plextrac-manager-util/docs/podman.md

 *OS:* RHEL 8/9+
 *Podman Compose:* No (currently)

-> Note: the module for podman was written with RHEL 9 specifically in mind.
+> Note: the module for podman was written with RHEL 8/9 specifically in mind.
 It is not officially supported at this time to use the container runtime set to Podman on Debian, Ubuntu, or CentOS.

-> Note: All testing has been done on BASE images without hardening with a security profile or SELinux or anything -- its just a stock operating system
+> Note: All testing has been done on BASE images without hardening with a security profile or SELinux or anything -- its just a stock operating system.

 ---

 ### Podman Troubleshooting